jerturowetz/notes/drum-notes.md

 - **Toms:** Ambassador X / Ambassador clear
 - **Kick:** PS3 clear or Powersonic clear / Black Suede PS3

-For snare reso, I've been using ambassador snare (I think) and its a bit muddy.
+For snare resonant, I've been using ambassador snare (I think) and its a bit muddy.
 As for snare wires im just using whatever, but the "rock" snare wires leave something to be desired (no definition - good for super muffled i guess).

 I might tune the starclassic to be a hip hop drum with PS top & thick bottom & less snares